Moonpig/tech-test-dotnet-backend/readme.md

 ### Part 3

-The Moonpig post office is still getting complaints...
+The Moonpig Post Office is still getting complaints...
 It turns out suppliers don't work during the weekend as well, i.e. if an order is received on the Friday with a lead time of 2 days, Moonpig would receive and dispatch on the Tuesday.